styunin/learn-terrafrom/README.md

 in progress...

-For now, the goal is to have 3 VMs(in a custome VPC) with NGNIX static page and load balancer.

 1. Generate private key for an existing service account of the project or create new SA and generate the key
 2. Get the key from previous step and store it in the folder for terrafrom
 3. Populate provider.tf, main.tf, etc files and update project-id, resource names, etc.